 The Legacy Award was introduced in 2017 in honor of the event’s 40thanniversary.
-It will be awarded annually to recognize an individual who has and continues to go above and beyond to support the event.
-The Legacy Award will be given each year to an individual who has a longstanding relationship with the race and has truly helped to make the event the world-class race that it is today.
+It will be awarded annually to recognize an individual who has and continues to go above and beyond to support the event, has a longstanding relationship with the race and has truly helped to make the event the world-class race that it is today.

 2018 Recipient | Rich Guidice